Simple and efficient four-cycle counting on sparse graphs: Introduction

 \section{Introduction}

 Let $G = (V,E)$ be an undirected graph, with $n = |V|$ vertices and $m = |E|$ edges.
 A $k$-cycle in $G$, denoted $C_k$, is a sequence of $k$ distinct adjacent edges that begins and ends with the same vertex without repeating vertices.
 Cycles are fundamental building blocks to larger graph structures and often denote important properties.
 The $C_3$ (i.e. triangle) in particular has been well-studied for its role in connectivity, clustering, and centrality~\cite{bib:watts_strogatz1998, bib:cohen2009, bib:friggeri2011, bib:burkhardt2021b}.
 Today there is interest in analyzing fundamental 4-node subgraph patterns in large, sparse graphs.
+(We say a graph is \emph{sparse} if it has $m=o(n^2)$ edges.)

-The runtime of graph algorithms is often measured in terms of $m$ and $n$.
-For example, a straightforward triangle-counting algorithm may run in $O(m^{3/2})$ time.
-Such super-linear runtimes are impractical on large-scale, sparse graphs.
-More carefully designed algorithms take greater advantage of the graph structure and thereby require a finer measure of the runtime, often in terms of ``sparsity'' parameters.
-One such parameter is the \emph{core number} $\kappa(G)$, which is the largest minimum degree of any subgraph.
-This is closely related to the \emph{arboricity} $a(G)$, which is the minimum number of forests into which the edges can be partitioned.
-This allows for a tighter analysis of the performance.
-An alternative measure related to the arboricity is a new parameter called the \emph{average degeneracy}, introduced in 2020 by Burkhardt, Faber \& Harris~\cite{bib:burkhardt2020}.
+The complexity of graph algorithms is often measured in terms of $m$ and $n$.
+For example, a straightforward triangle-counting algorithm may have $O(m^{3/2})$ runtime.
+Such super-linear bounds are impractical on large-scale graphs.
+More carefully designed algorithms take advantage of the graph structure and thereby require a finer measure of the runtime, often in terms of ``sparsity'' parameters.
+One such parameter is the \emph{core number} $\kappa$, which is the largest minimum degree of any subgraph.
+This is closely related to the \emph{arboricity} $a$, which is the minimum number of forests into which the edges can be partitioned.
+An alternative measure related to the arboricity is a new parameter called the \emph{average degeneracy}, introduced in 2020 by Burkhardt, Faber and Harris~\cite{bib:burkhardt2020}.
 It is particularly powerful and defined as

 where $d(x)$ is the degree of any vertex $x$.
-It is known that $\bar\delta(G)\leq 2a(G)$ and $a(G) \le \kappa(G)< 2a(G)\le O(\sqrt{m})$, and $\bar\delta(G)$ can be much smaller than $a(G)$ or $\kappa(G)$.
-In our experiments on real-world graphs we have found that on average $\bar\delta(G)$ is about $3\times$ smaller than $\kappa(G)$, and on some graphs it was $6\times$ smaller.
+It is known that $\bar\delta\leq 2a$ and $a \le \kappa< 2a\le O(\sqrt{m})$, and $\bar\delta$ can be much smaller than $a$ or $\kappa$.
+In our experiments on real-world graphs we have found that on average $\bar\delta$ is about $3\times$ smaller than $\kappa$, and on some graphs it was $6\times$ smaller.